ldelatte/spc-ansible-collections/core/changes/ROADMAP.md

 ## Roadmap

-- More applications to come: Jitsi
-- Ergonomy improvement
+- v1.0.0: New applications: Thunderbird, Jitsi (curently, mails and teams are accessible throught browsers)